ReCoded-Org/curriculum-backend-readings/module4-authentication-and-security/r1.2-adding-authorization-layer/README.md

 router.post("/elevate", async (req, res) => {
   const user = req.session.user;

-  // Check if the use has signed in, and is admin if (user && user.isAdmin) {
+  // Check if the user has signed in, and is admin if (user && user.isAdmin) {
     const { subject_id, role_id } = req.body;